how to improve cash flow with factoring

 In Best Practices for Turning Around Distressed Companies: The First Steps, the CEO and managing partner of NYC Advisors LLC advises that step one in a business turnaround strategy is to get control of cash and cut unnecessary expenses, including “Collecting your accounts receivables as quickly as possible,” even if it means offering cash discounts for faster payment.

 In lieu of offering cash discounts to customers for remitting payments within the first few weeks after an invoice goes out, a struggling business could receive payment on a customer invoice within 1-2 days of when the invoice is generated by factoring, or selling, the invoice to a factoring company for a small fee (called a factoring fee).
-Furthermore, the factoring fee charged for same day payment on customer invoices will probably be significantly less than a quick-pay customer discount and may even be tax deductible.
+Furthermore, the factoring fee charged for same-day payment on customer invoices will probably be significantly less than a quick-pay customer discount and may even be tax deductible.

-Invoice factoring could be preferable to offering customers early payment discounts for many different reasons; such as:
+Invoice factoring could be preferable to offering customers early payment discounts for many different reasons, such as:

 • Early pay discount still means a delay in collecting on receivables of a few or even several weeks